Private Investigator Williamson Indicted for Bribes in Exchange for Favorable OWI Case Resolution

 An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.

-The Federal Bureau of Investigation conducted the investigation.
+The FBI conducted the investigation.
 Assistant U.S. Attorneys John Luke Walker and Richard Willis are prosecuting the case.